Sssanp/Neira_S_HW1/README.md

 #### Additionally, other hobbies I have is read books online, watch TikTok SO MUCH that I even had to put a time limit on my phone, play online games, especially horror ones, and listen to music (pop, phonk, R&B, reggaeton, classic) it depends on the mood.

-#### Lastly, I love animals, but my parents never let me have a pet, now that I live with my uncles here in Canada they have a kitten called Gaty, she is very cute and good company even though she has already destroyed some of my clothes and beauty blenders
+#### Lastly, I love animals, but my parents never let me have a pet, now that I live with my uncles here in Canada they have a kitten called Gaty, she is very cute and good company even though she has already destroyed some of my clothes and beauty blenders.

 ### **Why IDP3?**